 Remote work and collaboration have been a topic for some years now.
 Thanks to tools for remote collaboration, companies tap into a pool of talent otherwise not possible to reach due to location limitations.

 Because of the CVD-19 Pandemic, a majority of tech-based companies had to send their employees home.
 Working from home is now a real trend!
 All of a sudden, we’re looking around and asking each other about the best tools to facilitate online collaboration.
-Remote work is the new trend.
+Remote work is a new trend.

 With the proper tools, you can handle everyone from meetings to completing deadlines.
 You can see your team’s productivity and performance in just one touch.
 It also allows you to see the progress of your projects and the efficiency of your workflow.
 There’s a lot of things you can do by just getting the right tools.